-• USB Management Port-Select Enabled to enable the port either to import the SCP file when a USB drive is connected or to access iDRAC using the micro USB port.

-(i) NOTE: Ensure that the USB drive contains a valid SCP file.

-(i) NOTE: Use an OTG adapter to convert from Type-A to Micro-B USB.
-Connections from USB hubs are not supported.

-- iDRAC Managed: USB SCP-Select from following options to configure the system by importing SCP stored on a USB drive: - Disabled-Disables SCP imports - Enabled only when server has default credential settings If this option is selected then the SCP can only be imported when the default password is not changed for the following: - BIOS - iDRAC web interface - Enabled only for compressed configuration files-Select this option to allow SCP file import only if the files are in compressed format.

-i NOTE: Selecting this option allows you to password protect the compressed file.
-You can enter a password to secure the file by using Password for Zip file option.

-• Enabled-Select this option to allow importing SCP file without running a check during runtime.
+- USB Management Port-Select Enabled to enable the port either to import the SCP file when a USB drive is connected or to access iDRAC using the micro USB port. - i NOTE: Ensure that the USB drive contains a valid SCP file. - NOTE: Use an OTG adapter to convert from Type-A to Micro-B USB.
+Connections from USB hubs are not supported. - NOTE: It is permitted to attempt to modify USB Management Port Mode when an USB device is in use. iDRAC can gracefully handle it. - iDRAC Managed: USB SCP-Select from following options to configure the system by importing SCP stored on a USB drive: - o Disabled-Disables SCP imports - Enabled only when server has default credential settings If this option is selected then the SCP can only be imported when the default password is not changed for the following: - BIOS - iDRAC web interface - Enabled only for compressed configuration files-Select this option to allow SCP file import only if the files are in compressed format. - NOTE: Selecting this option allows you to password protect the compressed file.
+You can enter a password to secure the file by using Password for Zip file option. - Enabled-Select this option to allow importing SCP file without running a check during runtime.